umbertodicanito/Last-5-Years-of-Serie-A-statistics/README.md

 >This {DATA(BASE)} is made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/

+The main goal of this application is related to visualization of the latest five years statistic of first italian soccer league Serie A, in order to offer visual informations about datas of this competition.
+Moreover, a filter menu is setted in the beginning of the web page in which the user can choose one or two teams and one or more seasons (from 2014/15 to 2018/19 seasons).

 ## Screenshot
 ![Screenshot Overview](https://github.com/umbertodicanito/Last-5-Years-of-Serie-A-statistics/blob/master/overview-image.png?raw=true "Screenshot Overview")